Transfer of Undergraduate Credit

 Last Updated: Approved by EPC March 30, 2011; approved by Campus Assembly April 12, 2011; revision approved by Teaching & Learning committee 11-5-14; approved by EVCAA 12-15-14

 Policy Owner: Academic Affairs

-8. Students may initiate a Transfer Course Evaluation Request for any course not listed in the TES.
+6. Students may initiate a Transfer Course Evaluation (TCE) request for any course not listed in the Transfer Evaluation System (TES).

-9. Students who transfer to the University with an Associate of Arts (AA) degree or who have completed the Minnesota Transfer Curriculum (MTC) will have fulfilled the University’s entire Liberal Education Program requirement.
-Courses at the transfer institution used to complete the AA or MTC do not necessarily transfer as equivalent UMD courses.
+7. Students who transfer to the University with an Associate of Arts (AA) degree or who have completed the Minnesota Transfer Curriculum (MnTC) will have fulfilled the University’s entire Liberal Education Program requirement.
+Courses at the transfer institution used to complete the AA or MnTC do not necessarily transfer as equivalent UMD courses.